Representation Theory of Finite Groups: The Group Algebra

-With above operations $k[G]$ is an algebra called the {\bf group algebra} of $G$ (clearly it's a ring).
+With the above operations, $k[G]$ is an algebra called the {\bf group algebra} of $G$ (clearly it's a ring).
 A representation $(\rho,V)$ for $G$ is equivalent to taking a $k[G]$-module $V$ (see the exercises below).

 \begin{exercise} Prove that $k[G]$ is a ring as well as a vector space of dimension $|G|$.
-In fact it is a $k$-algebra. \end{exercise} \begin{exercise} Let $k$ be a field.
+In fact, it is a $k$-algebra. \end{exercise} \begin{exercise} Let $k$ be a field.
 Let $G$ be a group.
 Then, \begin{enumerate} \item $(\rho, V)$ is a representation of $G$ if and only if $V$ is a $k[G]$-module. \item $W$ is a $G$-invariant subspace of $V$ if and only if $W$ is a $k[G]$-submodule of $V$. \item The representations $V$ and $V'$ are equivalent if and only if $V$ is isomorphic to $V'$ as $k[G]$-module. \item $V$ is irreducible if and only if $V$ is a simple $k[G]$-module. \item $V$ is completely reducible if and only if $V$ is a semisimple module. \end{enumerate} \end{exercise}

-We can rewrite Maschke's Theorem and Schur's Lemma in modules language: \begin{theorem}[Maschke's Theorem] Let $G$ be a finite group and $k$ a field.
-The ring $k[G]$ is semisimple if and only if $char(k)\nmid |G|$. \end{theorem}
+We can rewrite Maschke's Theorem and Schur's Lemma in modules language: { \begin{theorem}[Maschke's Theorem] Let $G$ be a finite group and $k$ a field.
+The ring $k[G]$ is semisimple if and only if $char(k)\nmid |G|$. \end{theorem}}

-\begin{proposition}[Schur's Lemma] Let $M,M'$ be two non-isomorphic simple $R$ module.
+\begin{proposition}[Schur's Lemma] Let $M,M'$ be two non-isomorphic simple $R$ modules.
 Then $\Hom_R(M,M')=\{0\}$.
-Moreover, $\Hom_R(M,M)$ is a division ring. \end{proposition} \begin{proof} Proof is left as an exercise. \end{proof} \begin{exercise} Let $D$ be a finite dimensional division algebra over $\mathbb C$ then $D=\mathbb C$. \end{exercise} \begin{exercise} Let $R$ be a finite dimensional algebra over $\mathbb C$ and $M$ a simple module over $R$.
-Suppose $M$ is a finite dimensional over $\mathbb C$.
+Moreover, $\Hom_R(M,M)$ is a division ring. \end{proposition} \begin{proof} The proof is left as an exercise. \end{proof} \begin{exercise} Let $D$ be a finite-dimensional division algebra over $\mathbb C$ then $D=\mathbb C$. \end{exercise} \begin{exercise} Let $R$ be a finite-dimensional algebra over $\mathbb C$ and $M$ a simple module over $R$.
+Suppose $M$ is a finite-dimensional over $\mathbb C$.
 Then $\Hom_R(M,M)\cong \mathbb C$. \end{exercise}